 We’re always hearing news of drug use skyrocketing, especially with people’s financial situations changing so rapidly.
-The heroin use in Charlotte is spiralling out of control, with some people even calling it an epidemic.
+The heroin use in Charlotte is spiraling out of control, with some people even calling it an epidemic.

 Some are saying that the heroin problem here has changed, with a legion of functioning addicts making their way around.
 One ex-addict even said that these addicts are the decorators coming to your home, young professionals, waiters in restaurants or even volunteers in charity stores.
 This dangerous population is only a step away from snapping or doing something reprehensible for drugs.